-Welcome to our College, to our Department, and to our Academic Family!
-Whether you are new to our Department or continuing your studies, you are part of a select group of students who study at one of the world's top-ranked universities.
+Welcome to our university, to our department, and to our academic family!
+Whether you are new to our department or continuing your studies, you are part of a select group of students who study at one of the world's top-ranked universities.